 The DNS Namespace

-There are thirteen rootservers maintained by 12 different organizations.
-The root zone is maintained by IANA, which is a part of ICANN, and is published by Verisign which operates two of the root servers.
+There are 13 root servers maintained by 12 different organizations.
+The root zone is maintained by the Internet Assigned Numbers Authority (IANA), which is a part of ICANN, and is published by Verisign which operates two of the root servers.
 The contents of the root zone is a list of the authoritative servers for each TLD, but not much else.
-Thus, if a root DNS server receives a query for “ it will answer with what is called a referral to “.com” resolvers.
-The answer from the root server contains a set of records called NS (Name Server).
-These records list the nameservers which should have more information about the requested zone, i.e., the “.com” servers.
+Thus, if a root DNS server receives a query for

 DNS is the largest distributed delegated database in the world.
 Delegated means that each name can have a different authority that can maintain the information, and any changes are reflected in the DNS.
 For this reason, it’s important that resolvers don’t keep what they learn forever.
 Similarly, it’s important that busy resolvers can reuse the information they have fetched.
 This reuse of information is accomplished by placing a TTL on every DNS record which tells resolvers how long they can reuse the records to answer questions.
 When a resolver returns a cached value, it adjusts the TTL downward reflecting how long the data has resided in its cache.